Couchers-org/couchers/site/markdown/solutions/creeps-and-freeloaders.md

 ---
 title: Improving Members' Safety and Filtering Out Freeloaders
+subtitle: "Our plan to fix the problem of [Member safety and freeloaders](/issues/creeps-and-freeloaders)"
+crumb: Member Accountability
 ---

-# Our plan to fix the problem of [Member safety and freeloaders](/issues/creeps-and-freeloaders)

 Three key safety features will be built into the platform: **accountability**, **informed choice**, and **education**.
 While we will use [moderators where necessary](/governance), actively policing of all members by a select few individuals leads to all kinds of issues and isn't scalable.
 Rather, **we will empower the community with powerful tools to moderate itself**.